airswap/airswap-about/make-liquidity/use-the-indexer.md

 ## `setIntent`

-Stake tokens to the indexer and set an intent to trade.
+Stake tokens to the Indexer and set an intent to trade.
 If the caller already has an intent on the specified Index, then the intent is updated to reflect the new `stakingAmount` and `locator`.

 ```java
 function setIntent(